Table of contents

-The time after Katie’s birth was a wonderful period of my life.
+The time after Kate’s birth was a wonderful period of my life.
 It was a beautiful time full of joy and good memories.
-Jenny and I will always cherish that time living in our new home in Mount Sheridan with our beautiful young daughter Katie and our old dog Tia.
+Jenny and I will always cherish that time living in our new home with our beautiful daughter Katie and our old dog Tia.

 A Caring Heart

 Caroline had a truly loving soul and was an amazing person.
-When Jenny was in hospital giving birth to Kate, Caroline agreed to support me at home and provide personal care.
+When Jenny was in hospital giving birth to Kate, Caroline supported me at home, providing personal care.
 It was confronting to have a young woman helping me in the bath and cleaning me, but Caroline made it easy.

 During the weeks after Jenny gave birth, Caroline was able to share this very special time in our lives.
-Caroline had a passion for caring for others and for the environment.
-I learnt from Caroline how to properly sing Frere Jacques to my new born baby.
-I sang it to Kate over and over again:
+She even taught me how to properly sing the nursery rhyme Frere Jacques to my newborn baby.
+I still recall singing it to Kate over and over again: